 Calendar feeds are a great way of viewing events from Light Blue in another calendar app because they’re automatically created from the data on our servers.
-So, no matter where you add or edit information about your sessions and appointments – on your Mac, PC, iPhone or iPad – the feed will update to reflect the changes you make.
+So, no matter where you add or edit information about your sessions and appointments – on your Mac, PC, or in our mobile app – the feed will update to reflect the changes you make.
 Our calendar feeds are updated very quickly once you’ve synced a change from Light Blue to your account.

-One thing to note is that you can have several different feeds – say, one for your enquiries, one for your confirmed shoots, one for your appointments and so on.
+One thing to note is that you can have several different feeds, e.g. one for your enquiries, one for your confirmed shoots, one for your appointments and so on.
 You can also have different feeds for events linked to different staff, rooms and equipment, which is helpful for when your staff want to view just their own events.
-I’ll show you a bit more about those options in a moment.

-OK, when you’re happy, click the Done button.
+When you’ve selected the options you want, click the “Done” button.
 That’ll copy this feed’s unique URL to the clipboard, and you can then subscribe to it in your calendar application.
-Let’s look at how to do that.

-Finally, let’s look at Google Calendar.
-I should point out here that whilst Google lets you subscribe to calendar feeds, it seems slightly patchy in updating them.
+Although Google lets you subscribe to calendar feeds, it can take a while to update them when they change, sometimes hours or days.
 It’s a known Google problem, but they haven’t seemed inclined to fix it for the past several years.
-So, publishing directly to Google Calendar may be a better way to go – and there’s another video tutorial on that.
+Publishing directly to Google Calendar might be a better option for you, and that’s described in this knowledgebase article.

 To subscribe to a calendar feed in Google Calendar, click the popup arrow next to ‘Other calendars’, then ‘Add by URL’.
-Paste in the address… and that’s it, the calendar’s added.
+Paste in the URL of your calendar feed.